liyali0125/XPYWebAutomationJava/README.md

 # WebAutomationJava
-The platform of WebAutomationJava is coding in the process of working for one company in 2018
+The platform of WebAutomationJava is coding in the process of working for youedata.cn in 2018